National & State Scholarships Available!

 Direct questions to: 773-203-1394

-All application materials must be received by March 31.
+All application materials must be received by midnight Central Time on March 31.

 Persons who have previously applied for NFBI scholarships are encouraged to apply again.
-The Scholarship Committee reviews all applications and selects the scholarship winners, who will be notified of their selection by June 15, and will be brought to the NFBI convention in the fall.
-Finalists must attend the entire NFBI state convention.
+The Scholarship Committee reviews all applications and selects the scholarship finalists, who will be notified of their selection by June 15, and will be brought to the NFBI convention in the fall.
+Finalists must attend the entire NFBI state convention which may be virtual.

 Please provide the following information: